rabiakapoor/ManualTestingSampleTestCases/README.md

 # ManualTestingSampleTestCases
-This repository contains the sample test cases/bug report and test summary for manual testing activities.
+This repository contains the sample test cases, bug report and metrics for manual testing activities.